How to Convert Text to CSV: Complete Guide

 For quick conversions in the terminal:

-sed 's/ /,/g' input.txt > output.csvWarning: These simple sed commands don't handle quoting or escaping.
-If a field contains a comma, the output will be corrupted.
-For production use, prefer a proper CSV-aware tool.
+sed 's/ /,/g' input.txt > output.csvWarning: These simple commands don't handle quoting or escaping.
+For complex data, use a proper tool.

 Common Input Formats